PrefectHQ/prefect/docs/tutorial/flows.md

 ## Logging

-Prefect enables you to log a variety of useful information about your flow and task runs with your own custom [logging](https://docs.prefect.io/2.10.15/concepts/logs/?h=logging).
-This promotes capturing information about your workflows for purposes such as monitoring, troubleshooting, and auditing.
-Let's add some logging to our flow:
+Prefect enables you to log a variety of useful information in the UI about your flow and task runs, capturing information about your workflows for purposes such as monitoring, troubleshooting, and auditing.
+Let's add some [logging](/concepts/logging) to our flow:

 ```python hl_lines="2 11-14"
 import httpx